veronicakolarska/recipes-app/README.md

 # Recipes desktop app - University Project

-This is a unviersity application for recipe managment.
+This is a university application for recipe management.

 ## Main project requirements